sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/angular.md

 This code snippet does the following:

 -   When the user joins the room, the property `room.localParticipant` is set with the local participant object.
-Using Angular `@for` block, it iterates over the `videoTrackPublications` of the `room.localParticipant` and displays the video tracks using the _VideoComponent_ component.
+Using Angular `@for` block, it iterates over the `videoTrackPublications` of the `room.localParticipant` and displays the video tracks using the `VideoComponent`.
 The `local` property is set to `true` to indicate that the video track belongs to the local participant.

     !!! info

         The audio track is not displayed for the local participant because there is no need to hear one's own audio.

 -   It then iterates using Angular `@for` block over the `room.remoteParticipants` and displays the video and audio tracks of each remote participant using `participant.trackPublications`.
-The video tracks are displayed using the _VideoComponent_ component, while the audio tracks are displayed using the _AudioComponent_ component.
-The `hidden` attribute is added to the _AudioComponent_ component to hide the audio tracks from the layout.
+The video tracks are displayed using the `VideoComponent`, while the audio tracks are displayed using the `AudioComponent`.
+The `hidden` attribute is added to the `AudioComponent` to hide the audio tracks from the layout.

 Let's see now the code of the `video.component.ts` file: